-"Yahos targeted Facebook users from 2010 to October 2012, and security systems were able to detect affected accounts and provide tools to remove these threats," the FBI said in a
+"Yahos targeted Facebook users from 2010 to October 2012, and security systems were able to detect affected accounts and provide tools to remove these threats," the FBI said in a statement.

 Facebook, Twitter and other social networks have beefed up Web security in the face of a growing interest of cybercriminals targeting users.
 Experts say users have a high level of trust in the social networks, often clicking on shared links without considering the security ramifications.